 Want to check all of your obtained rewards?
 This is your place to go.
 Want to know more?
 You have to unlock them and check them there.

 Through the game, you’ll find a lot of tutorials on how to play the game, how to get some rewards and more in-depth details.
 Within the tutorials section, you get to check them again.

 Here you can adjust all of the game settings, enable the Japanese language, enable subtitles or stay with English voice settings.
 Adjust your camera, controller, sound, and display settings.

 If you ever struggled with games like Guilty Gear, Ninja Storm 4, or even DOA because their combat system was too complex, no worries as you’ll pick up Demon Slayer: Kimetsu no Yaiba – The Hinokami Chronicles very quickly, the game battle system is easy to learn.

-The Battle system is similar to the one you may know from Naruto games, but of course, with some changes – all characters share similar attack series, there are light, heavy attack,s and breathing techniques.
+The Battle system is similar to the one you may know from Naruto games, but of course, with some changes – all characters share similar attack series, and there are light, and heavy attacks, and breathing techniques.
 What does this mean? no range attacks and all characters wield some weapon.

-For defense purposes you need to learn how to block and dodge attacks, you can also perform breathing techniques within a specific range and time opening during your opponent attack.
+For defense purposes you need to learn how to block and dodge attacks, you can also perform breathing techniques within a specific range and time opening during your opponent’s attack.

 There are more strategic opportunities within this game compared to other CyberConnect productions.
 Additionally, special Ultimate Techniques will bring some Art into your fights.

-I could speak a lot about graphic but will keep it simple and quick.
+I could speak a lot about graphics but will keep it simple and quick.